B1aZer/snowflake-meter/README.md

 # snowflake-meter

-Two measured experiments on a Snowflake trial account.
+Two measured experiments on a Snowflake account.
 They back the write-up at [staysup.io/snowflake-meter](https://staysup.io/snowflake-meter).

 1. `meter.py`, the 60-second minimum: the same 40 tiny queries under four traffic patterns, each on its own X-Small warehouse.
 Credits are read from `INFORMATION_SCHEMA.WAREHOUSE_METERING_HISTORY`.